Flooding

 • have a few sandbags or floorboards prepared to block doorways and airbricks

-• make up a flood kit, including a torch, blankets, waterproof clothing, wellingtons, a portable radio (battery operated), first aid kit, rubber gloves and key personal documents.
-Keep it upstairs, if possible
+• make up a flood kit, including a torch, blankets, waterproof clothing, wellingtons, a portable radio (battery operated), first aid kit, rubber gloves and key personal documents

 • make sure you know where to turn off your gas and electricity

-• get into the habit of storing valuable or sentimental personal belongings upstairs or in a high place downstairs
+• store valuable or sentimental personal belongings upstairs or in a high place downstairs

 Traffic and travel